hashchan/hashchan-desktop/README.md

-# HashChan Desktop
+# HashChan Desktop: Research Project

-A cross-platform desktop application that combines a lightweight Ethereum node with a GUI interface for HashChan3.
+## The Problem We're Solving

+Current decentralized applications face significant usability challenges:

+1. **Heavy JavaScript Dependencies**: Most dApps require numerous JS libraries and frameworks, creating a bloated user experience
+2. **RPC Provider Dependency**: Users must find and trust third-party RPC providers just to browse content
+3. **Centralization Risks**: Relying on external RPC services introduces centralization and privacy concerns
+4. **Resource Intensity**: Web-based interfaces are often resource-heavy and inefficient

-## Overview
+## Our Research Approach

-HashChan Desktop is an all-in-one application that:
+We're exploring a radically different architecture for dApp interfaces using:

-1. Runs a specialized Reth node focused on the HashChan3 contract
+1. Reth's Execution Extensions (ExEx) to create an **ultralight Ethereum client** focused only on the HashChan3 contract
-2. Provides a native GUI interface built with egui
+2. A native GUI built with egui (pure Rust, no JavaScript)
-3. Stores data in an embedded SQLite database
+3. Local data storage with an embedded SQLite database
-4. Works on Windows, macOS, and Linux
+4. True peer-to-peer networking without centralized RPC providers

-## Architecture
+## Experimental Architecture

-The application is built with a modular architecture:
+Our research prototype uses a modular architecture to test our hypotheses:

 ```
 src/